UnrealMultiple/TShockPlugin/AutoTeam/README.en.md

-# AutoTeamplus better automatic team
+# AutoTeamPlus better automatic team

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: 17, Liver Emperor Xien
+- Author: Seventeen, Gan Di Xi En
 - Source: None
-- Automatically allocate a group of players to a specific team
+- Automatically assign a group of players to a specific team.

 ## Update log